tbwa233/Probabilistic-SAM/README.md

 ## Results

 A brief summary of our results are shown below.
 Our Probabilistic SAM is compared to various baselines.
-In the table, the best scores are bolded and the second-best scores are underlined.
+In the table, the best scores are bolded and the second-best scores are italicized.

 | Model              | GED (↓)   | DSC (↑)   | IoU (↑)   |
 |--------------------|-----------|-----------|-----------|